Skip to main content

 Water Bottles

 Students should bring a labelled water bottle, flask, or sealable non-glass cup for personal use throughout the day.
+Please note that the school has filtered water fountains throughout the campus for your child to fill their water bottles.

 Celebrations